 [Lesson 3] << [Contents] >> [Lesson 5]

-In preceding lesson, you have learned how to design the user interface by inserting controls to the form and changing their properties.
-However, the controls will not function without adding VB code to them.
-In this lesson, we shall learn how to write VB code for all the controls so that they can interact with events triggered by the users.
-Before learning how to write VB code , let me explain the concept of event-driven programming
+In the preceding lesson, you have learned how to design the user interface by inserting controls to the form and changing their properties.
+However, the controls will not function without adding code to them.
+Therefore, we shall learn how to write code for all the controls so that they can interact with events triggered by the users.
+However, before learning how to write Visual Basic code, let me first explain the concept of event-driven programming

 4.1 The Concept of Event-Driven Programming